rhapsodyv/snap-latch-2020-m3-stronger/README.md

 > [!TIP]
 > *Because any voron builder has tons of spare M3 screws!*

+You will find here a set STL to make all the panels of your voron removable:
+ - Strong Snap Latch for better insulation
+ - Corner for the panels that works with snap latch
+ - Exhaust Cover with no screws, to use with snap latch
+ - Removable Doors

+# Original Designs

 This repo is based in the amazing works from:

  - Original Snap Latch: https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/richardjm/snap-latch-2020